SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 ## Exercise 2.3 Keep public access to applications by self-registration disabled

 For business-to-consumer (public) scenarios, self-registration may be required.
 By default, self-registration is disabled (value = internal) and can be configured per application.
 Corporate identity lifecycle processes make self-registration undesirable in most business-to-employee (B2E) and business-to-business (B2B) scenarios.
-We recommend to keep self-registration disabled (value = internal).
+We recommend keeping self-registration disabled (value = internal).
 Actively manage use cases that require the function.

 Procedure